Coronavirus: First case of Covid-19 confirmed in Republic

 “The case is associated with travel from an affected area in northern Italy, rather than contact with another confirmed case.”

+Dr Holohan, said the case was not a surprise and had not changed the view of officials about containing the disease.
+“There is still a high likelihood of containing the spread of this disease.
+We still have a high degree of confidence.
+The change of developing the disease in this country is extremely low”.

+Up to last Friday, 115 tests had been carried out on suspected cases of the coronavirus, but all proved negative up to that point.

-Minister for Health Simon Harris has been informed of the case and has notified Taoiseach Leo Varadkar.
+The Department of health said Minister for Health Simon Harris had been informed of the case and has notified Taoiseach Leo Varadkar.

 Speaking on Saturday, Mr Harris said: “This is not unexpected.
 We have been preparing for this since January.